All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What We Know About This Interaction

 GLP-1 receptor agonists work by mimicking the incretin hormone GLP-1, which slows gastric emptying, boosts insulin secretion, and reduces appetite.
 SSRIs (selective serotonin reuptake inhibitors) work in the brain by increasing serotonin availability.
-Because these two drug classes act through completely different systems, they do not directly interfere with each other's mechanisms .
+Because these two drug classes act through completely different systems, they don't directly interfere with each other's mechanisms .

 The main pharmacological overlap is in the GI tract.
 GLP-1 medications delay how quickly food and oral medications move through the stomach.
 For SSRIs taken daily at a consistent time, this delay is unlikely to change the overall steady-state blood levels of the antidepressant in a meaningful way.
-However, during the first few weeks of starting a GLP-1 drug, some patients notice changes in how they feel on their antidepressant, likely related to minor absorption timing shifts .
+But during the first few weeks of starting a GLP-1 drug, some patients notice changes in how they feel on their antidepressant, likely related to minor absorption timing shifts .

 Some SSRIs, particularly fluoxetine and paroxetine, are also known to affect appetite and weight.
 Starting a GLP-1 for weight loss while taking one of these antidepressants can create overlapping appetite effects that your care team should be aware of.